-The Burst Phase has to be repeated for the rest of fetching burst length (programmable through FETBLEN = 1, 2, 4 or 8), which select the maximum number of Burst Phases in a single access.
-When an LMB request exceeds the amount of data that can be fetched by the programmed number of Burst Phases, EBU will automatically generate the appropriate number of burst access to supply the required amount of data.
+The Burst Phase must be repeated for the rest of fetching burst length (programmable through FETBLEN = 1, 2, 4 or 8), which select the maximum number of Burst Phases in a single access.
+When an LMB request exceeds the amount of data that can be fetched by the programmed number of Burst Phases, the EBU will automatically generate the appropriate number of burst access to supply the required amount of data.
 Selection of Continuous Burst Mode (by use of FBBMSEL) overrides the maximum burst setting.

-The programmability of the length of the Address, Command Delay and Command Phases allows flexible configuration to meet the initial read access time of a Burst FLASH device.
+The programmability of the length of the Address, Command Delay and Command Phases allows flexible configuration to meet the initial read access time of a Burst Flash device.

-In Figure 14-23, an example of a burst length of 4 is shown.
-The following parameters are set in the example:
+Figure 14-23 shows an example of a burst length of 4 and the following parameters:

 - ADDRC = 3 (BUSAPx register),

-- CMDDELAY =3 (BUSAPx register),
+- CMDDELAY = 3 (BUSAPx register),

 - WAITRDC = 2 (BUSAPx register),

 - BURSTC = 2 (BUSAPx register),

 - RDRECOVC = 2(BUSAPx register),

 - FETBLEN = 4 (BFCON register),

 - PORTW = 16 & 32 (BUSCONx register),

-- EXTLOCK = 1/2 of EBUCLK frequency.
+- EXTLOCK = 1/2 of EBUCLK frequency

-Table 14-22 Programmable Access Phase
+Table 14-23 Programmable Access Phase